NushaMBZ/aide-memoire/Level 4/AGM4367/N Unit-02 S-13.md

 > Trade-offs :: The curve demonstrates the concept of opportunity cost, as increasing the production of one good or service usually requires reducing the production of another.
 > #/Q
 ## The theory of comparative advantage
-#Q
+#Q #AOSR/9t7ok
-The theory of comparative advantage :: is an economic theory that states that a country should specialize in the production of goods and services <mark style="background: #ABF7F7A6;">in which it has a comparative advantage and trade those goods and services with other countrie</mark>s for goods and services in which those countries have a comparative advantage.
+Comparative advantage :: is an economy's ability to produce a particular good or service at a lower opportunity cost than its trading partners. #AOSR/9t7ok/s/1kl1
 #/Q

 The theory of comparative advantage assumes that countries have different opportunity costs in the production of different goods and services.